 Foley would have been stretchered out after the match, but actually insisted on walking out instead of being stretchered out again.

 According to WrestlingGoneWrong.com (a website about all sorts of unplanned events happening during matches and shows), Foley was concussed and didn't remember anything after that fateful chokeslam.
 He regained consciousness after the match, and asked Undertaker if they actually used the thumbtacks.
 The story varies from place to place, but Undertaker told him, "Jesus Christ, Mick LOOK AT YOUR ARM!!!" which was still covered with tacks.
 Foley was still so out of it that he responded with "Yeah, but did we use the tacks?".

 This match also cemented Jim Ross as the greatest announcer in wrestling.
 BAH GAWD!
-"Good Gawd almighty, that killed him!", "He's broken in half!" and "Will somebody stop the damn match?!" are some of the immortalized sayings J.R. said during the match.
+"Good Gawd Almighty, that killed him!", "As God as my witness, he is broken in half!" and "Will somebody stop the damn match?!" are some of the immortalized sayings J.R. said during the match.